evanwill/_drafts/_notes/file-types.md

 date: 2019-01-06
 ---

-> notes clarifying plain text which is often mentions in other notes...
+> notes clarifying plain text which is often mentioned in other notes...

 # Bits and Bytes